AstricUnion/AstroBots/README.md

 # 🤖 AstroBots
 There are our main projects and holograms

 > [!IMPORTANT]
 > Chips works on Garry's Mod addon 🌟 [StarfallEX](https://github.com/thegrb93/StarfallEx/tree/master) - chips like Expression2, but in Lua

+> [!WARNING]
+> Chips is in work, so I recommend to not use it on this step

 # 📄 Information
 ## About our projects